sparkflows/sparkflows-docs/docs/cloudera-hadoop/connecting-spark-cluster.rst

 Fire can be configured to submit the spark jobs to run on an Apache Spark Cluster.

 * **Install Fire on an edge node of your Apache Spark Cluster.**
-    * The edge node has the hadoop/hive/spark configuration files set up.
+    * The edge node has the hadoop, Hive or Spark configuration files set up.
     * Make sure that you are already able to run your spark jobs from this node using **spark-submit**.
 * **Update the below configurations under the menu, ``Administration/Configuration``**.

 ..
-Note:: In order for Fire to connect to the Apache Spark Cluster, it needs to be installed as an user which can impersonate other users.
-Further details can be found below in the page.
+Note:: In order for Fire to connect to the Apache Spark Cluster, it needs to be installed as a user which can impersonate other users.
+More details can be found below in this page.
 For the rest of the documentation on this page, we assume that it has been installed as the user ``sparkflows``.

 Fire User Setup
 ---------------

 The user with which Fire is running has to be a proxy user in HDFS.
-That way it can impersonate the logged in user.
+As in this way it can impersonate the logged in user.

-Below are the steps for setting the Fire user to be a proxy user on HDFS.
+Follow the steps given below for setting the Fire user to be a proxy user on HDFS.

-Update core-site.xml of Hadoop to allow Fire user to impersonate
+Update core-site.xml of Hadoop to allow Fire user to impersonate:
 ^^^^^^

 https://www.cloudera.com/documentation/enterprise/5-8-x/topics/admin_hdfs_proxy_users.html

-* In your core-site.xml file for Hadoop, allow sparkflows user to impersonate other users.
-Without impersonation enabled for this user, your Sparkflows application users trying to run jobs against a hadoop cluster would not be able to do so.
+* In your core-site.xml file for hadoop, allow Sparkflows user to impersonate other users.
+Without impersonation enabled for this user, your sparkflows application users trying to run jobs against a hadoop cluster would not be able to do so.

 * Also, allow the appropriate groups that the sparkflows users will be able to impersonate belong to.

 * In the example below, user ``sparkflows`` is allowed to impersonate users from hosts ``host1`` and ``host2``.
-The users being impersonated belong to the groups ``hive,hfs,hadoop,spark``.
+The users being impersonated belong to the groups ``Hive,HFS,hadoop,Spark``.
 Your permissions are likely going to be different and more restrictive.

 Below is an example::